dracula/tmux/README.md

 - GPU power draw
 - Color code based on whether a prefix is active or not
 - List of windows with the current window highlighted
-- When prefix is enabled, a smiley face turns from green to yellow
+- When prefix is enabled, the left status bar widget turns from green to yellow
-- When charging, 'AC' is displayed
-    - Alternatively show battery level and whether its charging next to percentage by setting:
-    ```
-    set -g @dracula-battery-label false
-    set -g @dracula-no-battery-label false
-    set -g @dracula-show-battery-status true
-    ```
 - If forecast information is available, a ☀, ☁, ☂, or ❄ unicode character corresponding with the forecast is displayed alongside the temperature
 - Read system temperature
 - Info if the Panes are synchronized